papalotis/ft-fsd-path-planning/README.md

 Take a look at this notebook for a more detailed example: [simple_application.ipynb](fsd_path_planning/demo/simple_application.ipynb)

+> [!TIP]
-There is no resetting functionality in the classes.
+> There is no resetting functionality in the classes.
 If you want to reset the path planner, you can simply create a new instance of the class.
 It is recommended to create a new instance of the relevant classes when the vehicle enters `AS-READY` state.

 ## Previous versions